Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Reference Implementation

-A reference implementation is available, which implements this functionality, including draft documentation and additional test cases.
+The reference implementation implements this functionality, including draft documentation and additional test cases.

 Backwards Compatibility